 Alberta Bio Future (ABF) and its sub-programs focus primarily on projects that add value to biomass in agriculture and forestry, and create new and improved bioindustrial products and bioindustrial technologies.

-The Alberta Bio Future, Lignin Pursuit sub-program is open to applications from November 1, 2018, to December 5, 2018.
-It is intended to serve as a pipeline for the development of applications and opportunities for deployment for lignin.
+The Alberta Bio Future, Lignin Pursuit sub-program is intended to serve as a pipeline for the development of applications and opportunities for deployment for lignin.

 About this program